Skip to content

 Old home

 The old home screen forced users to read before they could act.
-Key balances, alerts, and actions all competed at the same visual weight.
+Balances, alerts, and actions all competed at the same weight.

 New home

-From there, I built a core dashboard card component with variants per account type, each showing the primary data points and urgent actions the workshop identified.
+I built one dashboard card system with variants per account type.
 Key balances come first, supporting data is grouped, and nudges make next steps obvious.

 Old account details